 Another point on which Volaris takes first place is in seat selection.
 While Viva Aerobus makes you choose a seat when purchasing (if you’re getting your tickets late, the only options left are often ones you have to pay for), Volaris’ website allows you to skip that part.
 Instead, you can just choose when you check in.

 Speaking of which, buying a ticket with Volaris means you can check in online and save time at the airport.
-With Viva, if you choose their cheapest package (which everyone obviously does), you have to brave the airport queues to check in. *Update: From March 6th 2017, you now have to have your Viva Aerobus boarding pass printed before arriving at the airport*
+With Viva, if you choose their cheapest package (which everyone obviously does), you have to brave the airport queues to check in. *Update: From March 6th 2017, you now have to have your Viva Aerobus boarding pass printed or on your phone before arriving at the airport*

 Navigability of Website